 Once your webcam footage is set, export your video by clicking on the green share button.
 This produces your video and allows you to choose the format and where you’d like to save it.

-Things to Consider in order to make your video awesome
+Things to consider in order to make your webcam recording awesome

 Want to take things a step further?